-As a leading global manufacturer and supplier of cast iron and steel products Bradken today is a far cry from its humble beginnings, which were grounded in a lot of luck, some true entrepreneurial spirit and a dedicated commitment by its founders.
+As a leading wear parts partner for the mining and resources sector, Bradken today is a far cry from its humble beginnings, which were grounded in a lot of luck, some true entrepreneurial spirit and a dedicated commitment by its founders.

 Our history was founded on Innovation, Growth and the ability to overcome Challenges.